What to Do After a Motorcycle Accident in Massachusetts: A Comprehensive Guide

 Collect Witness Information

 Get names, phone numbers, and statements from anyone who saw the crash.
 Witnesses can corroborate your version of events, especially if the other driver disputes fault.
-Going forward keep rrack all expenses - medical bills, repair estimates, and time off work.
+Going forward keep track all expenses - medical bills, repair estimates, and time off work.
 Save receipts and correspondence with insurers or doctors to build a strong damages claim.

 Obtain the Police Report